Is Monero Safe?

 What are the biggest red flags for Monero?

-Hindenrank's retail-focused risk audit flagged: In August-September 2025, Qubic's mining pool captured over 51% of Monero's RandomX hashrate through dual-mining incentives (mining XMR while contributing to AI training).
-The pool executed chain reorganizations of 6 and 18 blocks, demonstrating the network's vulnerability to hashrate concentration.
+Hindenrank's retail-focused risk audit flagged: In August-September 2025, Qubic's mining pool captured over 51% of Monero's RandomX hashrate through dual-mining incentives, executing chain reorganizations of 6 and 18 blocks.
 Kraken halted XMR deposits during the incidents.
-Defensive proposals are under community discussion but not yet implemented.
+Qubic exited Monero mining on April 1, 2026, transitioning to Dogecoin, which removes the immediate threat actor.
+However, the CPU-friendly RandomX algorithm remains theoretically capturable by any future dual-mining scheme offering sufficient secondary economic incentives.
 Monero faced 73 exchange delistings in 2025, including Binance (globally) and Kraken (in parts of Europe).
 Mandatory privacy features conflict directly with anti-money laundering regulations.
 Liquidity is increasingly dependent on atomic swaps and decentralized exchanges, which offer lower volume and wider spreads.
 All Monero transactions are mandatory private — there is no transparent mode.
 This means the total circulating supply cannot be independently verified from the blockchain.
 Supply integrity depends entirely on the mathematical soundness of ring signatures and RingCT.
 A cryptographic flaw could allow undetectable inflation.

 Should beginners deposit into Monero?